andreuSancho/Behavioral-clonning/README.md

 A part from the standard driving and preprocess, a second stage of refinement was used.
 This refinement consists in recording small driving actions where the model fails in order to rectify the behavior.
 Let's exemplify this in the training circuit: in the first versions of the modelling, the car tended to go through the off-road part of the track (so far this is fine), the problem was that it tended to crash in the final left curve for exiting the off-road part and reenter to the main road.
 To refine the data, multiple refinement recordings were done in this particular part of the track and inserted into the final data set.

 When recording the training data, different image resolutions (from 512 x 384 to 800 x 600) and different image quality settings were used.
 In this regard, it is important to highlight that most of the footage was recorded with the lowest quality settings.
-All the tests were done under 640 x 480 with the lowest quality settings.
+All the tests were done using a resolution of **640 x 480** with the **lowest quality** settings.

 ## Data augmentation